idris-lang/Idris-dev/docs/proofs/interactive.rst

 ***************************************

 .. warning::
-   **Interactive theorem-proving has been deprecated.**
+   The interactive theorem-proving interface documented here has been deprecated in favor of :ref:`elaborator-reflection`.
-   Support for tactic-based theorem proving will eventually be removed from Idris.
-   Existing tactic-based proofs should be rewritten to use ``rewrite`` instead.

 Idris also supports interactive theorem proving via tactics.
 This is generally not recommended to be used directly, but rather used as a